ICO | Initial Coin Offerings

 • Sirin Labs – Sirin Labs created a blockchain smartphone enabling secure crypto transactions.
 Sirin Labs’ ICO generated over $155MM in digital currency.

 • Sorj – Sorj is cloud storage decentralized.
-Instead of storing files in on-prem data centers, Sorj encrypts files and stores data in a global cloud network.
+Instead of storing files in private on-prem data centers, Sorj encrypts files and stores data in a global cloud network.
 Sorj’s ICO generated $30MM in a week in digital currency.

 What Are The Advantages To An Initial Coin Offering?